Privacy Policy

 Last updated: May 25, 2026

-QuietSwitch does not collect personal data from the app.
+QuietSwitch does not collect, upload, sell, or track user data.
 The app does not require an account, does not use cloud sync, and does not send usage activity to a server.

 How QuietSwitch Works Locally